Aviation Revenue Passenger-Miles Used in the Transportation Services Index

 - Are there duplicate records?

 - Are data missing for individual records?
 If so, how are they identified?

 Some data are missing for carriers that fail to report.
-However, consistent reporting by the largest carriers alleviates the problem.
+However, largest carriers report consistently.

 - How accurate are the key data fields?